1Soyebo/important-git-code/README.md

 - for individual files just use the file name
 - then add, commit and push :)

+###Cloning a bloody repository and pushing back to the repo
+- git clone the git url
+- and just start working like nothing happpened

 ## Windows
 #### Deploying ASP.NET Web Api
 - Build > Publish > Folder Profile